hyunwoongko/kochat/README.md

     The afternoon is good, the morning ozone is normal, and the afternoon is bad.
     Wear a mask because the air condition is poor.

-    User: What do you want to see in Japanese?
+    User: I want to see you in Japanese?
     A.I : 見たいが

     User: Tell me your good word